One of the most ambiguous and yet extremely important symptoms to watch for in dogs is lethargy.

-While other symptoms might give you SOME indication as to what could be going on, lethargy will tell you NOTHING about the cause at all.
+While other symptoms might give you SOME indication as to what could be going on, lethargy will tell you NOTHING about the cause.

-That’s why when your dog becomes severely lethargic or the lethargy persists for more than a day or two, you do need to see a veterinarian.
+When your dog becomes severely lethargic, or the lethargy persists for more than a day or two, you do need to see a veterinarian.

 Check the vitals

 The other day Cookie woke up in the morning quite lethargic.
 With her, in particular, the change was alarming.
-The first thing I did was to check her vitals, her gums, and look for the presence of other signs.
+The first thing I did was to check her vitals and her gums and look for the presence of other signs.